Oladipin/yoga-club/README.md

 * Sign Up Page

-  - This page is where important information are collected from users who decides to join th club.
+  - This page is where important information are collected from users who decide to join th club.
   - It collects the first name, last name, email address, and mobile number of interested users.

   ![Sign Up page form](documentation/Sign-up-page.PNG)